AMSAT-NA/PacSatFSKBoard/NOTES.md

 * Add watchdog jumper.

 * Replace RX AX5043 inductors.
+18nH works well.

-* Add blue wire for the LNA bias.
+* Add blue wire for the LNA bias from between R77 and C105 to between L32 and C107/108.

 * Replace U5 with the proper part.

 * Possibly replace R117 with a 15/18K resistor.
-(Not necessary, it appears.)
+The voltage is a little low for the AND gate input.
+(Testing shows this is not necessary, so this doesn't have to be done on prototype boards.)

 * Break the trace between L35 and C112 and add a 1nF capacitor there.
+  This blocks DC to the PA input, as required by the chip.
+The capacitor can be added between L35 and the PA, but that's a lot harder to do.
+If the blocking capacitor is between L35 and C112 that means you can't effectively use the TX\_PA\_DRV UFL connector (P13) because possibly there will be a DC path to ground through the UFL connector.
+So you can only use TX\_PA\_DRV on boards with the capacitor between L35 and the PA.

 # Current Board Status